Campus-Castolo/m158/projectdocumentation/project-steps.md

 | **AI/ML Services**   | SageMaker, Rekognition, Polly      | Azure Machine Learning, Cognitive Services | Machine Learning Platform, MaxCompute, AI |
 | **IoT**              | AWS IoT Core, Greengrass           | Azure IoT Hub, IoT Edge                    | IoT Platform                              |

+However this isn't important to us, since we were generously provided a proxomox enviornment on which we can host our client and server.
+Our server is a Ubuntu server and our client is a Windows 10 client.

 ### 5. Migration Process:
 - Document step-by-step procedures for migrating the database, themes, plugins, and media files.
 - Address potential issues and create contingency plans.